 Asian Art Newspaper talks to the Japanese contemporary artist Izumi Kato

-Izumi Kato’s practice is captivating and singular, echoing his vision of what art should be.
+The Japanese artist Izumi Kato has a practice is captivating and singular, echoing his vision of what art should be.
 Depicting human-like forms, he sets the stage for the story to be told, a story that the viewer can imagine.
 Relying on his hands instead of the brush when painting, he brings together line, form, and colour, in order to create works that resonate with the viewer that reach an almost contemplative state.
-Beyond painting, Izumi Kato (b 1969, Japan) also uses other materials such as stone and fabric, completing intriguing small sculptures, as well as large-scale installations.
+Beyond painting, the Japanese artist Izumi Kato (b 1969) also uses other materials such as stone and fabric, completing intriguing small sculptures, as well as large-scale installations.
 During the opening of his latest exhibition in Paris, Izumi Kato discusses his trajectory, sharing his thoughts on his approach and his artistic universe.

 Asian Art Newspaper: You decided to become an artist when you were thirty years old.
 What prompted you to leave your previous life behind and reinvent yourself as an artist?